jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_displaydevice_client.md

 Use the Spotlight Client to enable and configure the Spotlight Statistics Repository and generate reports.

 In a federation of Spotlight Diagnostic Server each Spotlight Statistics Repository is independently configured in relation to the Spotlight Diagnostic Server.

+Spotlight Client is a comprehensive viewer to Spotlight data.
+The Spotlight Client is required to configure Spotlight and access Reporting and Trending data.

 ### Monitored connections in the deployment